Watts-College/crj-507-spring-2025/schedule.md

 Markdown is a "lightweight", easy-to-learn syntax that allows you to format language with boldface, italicization, bullet points, and more, even when there's no "rich content editor" menu available.

-Websites and applications that support Markdown may surprise you, including:

-* Reddit
-* GitHub
-* RStudio
-* OpenStreetMap
-* Stack Exchange
-* Microsoft Teams

 <br>

 #### Markdown Basics